-Change in the account balance can be attributed to the decrease in fund for villa operation which was used for maintenance and capex requirements.
+Change in the account balance can be attributed to the decrease in fund of the resort subsidiary for the villa operation which was used for maintenance and capex requirements.

 Accounts Payable and Accrued Expenses

 The increase was mainly attributable to the recorded liabilities to the suppliers of the resort and wire manufacturing subsidiaries.